Why the difference between a birth injury and defect matters in personal injury litigation

 During your pregnancy, you likely will have days when you’re not feeling well.
 You might even experience nausea or swelling in your ankles or weight gain that makes you uncomfortable.
 While some of these symptoms may be par for the course in pregnancy, at other times, the same symptoms may signify an underlying health condition in you or your child that requires specialized medical attention.

-This is why you should always report symptoms to your doctor or go to the nearest emergency room if you are worried that your child is in distress, or that you have developed an adverse health condition, such as high blood pressure or gestational diabetes.
+This is why you should always report symptoms to your doctor or go to the nearest emergency room if you’re worried that your baby is in distress or you’ve developed an adverse health condition, such as high blood pressure or gestational diabetes.
 In the past, many preventable birth injuries have occurred when doctors or nurses have disregarded a mother’s or child’s symptoms.

 If your baby suffered a birth injury that was entirely avoidable but occurred as a result of medical negligence, you have several options available.
 Start by speaking with a patient advocate and schedule a consultation with an experienced birth injury attorney.